Brent Gilchrist: Return to Dallas

 After playing just 19 games in the 2001-2002 season with the Red Wings, Gilchrist was placed on waivers and claimed by the Dallas Stars on Wednesday, February 6th, 2002.
 Gilchrist played 26 games with Dallas, registering 2 goals, 5 assists, and 6 penalty minutes.
 The team failed to make the playoffs that season.

 Nashville

 In the 2002 off-season, Gilchrist decided to sign a one-year deal with the Nashville Predators.
 He played in 41 games in 2002-2003 with Nashville and hung up the skates for good after missing the playoffs.

 Personal life

 After Gilchrist retired from the NHL, he relocated to Kelowna, British Columbia, with his wife Caroline and two sons, Mathieu and Jack.
 In December 2009, Gilchrist was invited to the Montreal Canadiens Centennial Game, which featured many famous and loved former players from the long history of the team.
-He was also invited to play for the Canadiens in the 2011 Heritage Classic Alumni game against the Flames, which featured many players from the 1989 Stanley Cup Finals.
+He was also invited to play for the Canadiens in the 2011 Heritage Classic Alumni game against the Flames, which featured many players from the 1989 Stanley Cup Final.